-Montana-Dakota Utilities did not incur any material environmental capital expenditures related to environmental compliance for its electric operations in 2021.
-Additional environmental capital expenditures are planned in the next three years for various environmental projects, including a coal ash impoundment closure project at Lewis & Clark Station and coal ash landfill closure project at Heskett Station related to the end of coal-fired operations at these facilities.
+Montana-Dakota Utilities did not incur any material environmental capital expenditures related to environmental compliance for its electric operations in 2022.

+Additional environmental capital expenditures are planned in the next three years for various environmental projects, including a coal ash impoundment closure project at Lewis & Clark Station and coal ash landfill closure project at Heskett Station related to ceasing operations at these coal-fired facilities.